The Search

 Landlords will be hesitant to rent to anyone they think will make a lot of noise, so you may not want to mention, for example, your need to rehearse your saxophone to a prospective landlord or even to your rental agent, who has a long-term interest in keeping the landlord happy.

-(Obviously, you need to be a good, respectful neighbor, so you can’t have a jam session whenever you want.)
+Obviously, you need to be a good, respectful neighbor, so you can’t have a jam session whenever you want.
 If you have noisy kids or play an instrument, you might want to consider a ground-level apartment or install extra soundproofing.

 Have a pet?
 Many landlords eased their restrictions on pets and bigger dog breeds during the pandemic, so finding an apartment where dogs are allowed isn't as hard as it used to be.
 That said, even if an apartment is advertised as pet-friendly, some dogs above a certain weight (typically 30-50 pounds) may be restricted.
-Some buildings may even want to screen your dog before you move in (it’ll be a temperament assessment, behavior training, or another type of evaluation) to ensure they’ll be a good resident.
+Some buildings may even want to screen your dog before you move in (it will be a temperament assessment, behavior training, or another type of evaluation) to ensure they’ll be a good resident.

 8. Consider renting a co-op or condo